nathanl/authority/README.md

 `check_authorization_on ModelName`

-That sets up a `before_filter` that calls your class-level methods before each action.
+That sets up a `before_filter` that **calls your class-level methods before each action**.
 For instance, before running the `update` action, it will check whether the current user (determined using the configurable `user_method`) `can_update?(ModelName)` at a class level.
 A return value of false means "this user can never update models of this class."

-If that's all you need, one line does it.

 By the way, any options you pass in will be used on the `before_filter` that gets created, so you can do things like this: